Heirloom: English legal history

-A heirloom in the strict sense was made by family custom, not by settlement.
+An heirloom in the strict sense was made by family custom, not by settlement.
 A settled chattel could be sold under the direction of the court, and the money arising under such sale is capital money.
 The court would only sanction such a sale, if it could be shown that it was to the benefit of all parties concerned and if the article proposed to be sold was of unique or historical character.
 The court had regard to the intention of the settlor and the wishes of the remainder men.

 Southeast Asia

 Pusaka is a Sanskrit word meaning heirloom.
 Within Javanese Kejawen culture and other Austronesian cultures affected by it, known as the Malays, but most specifically the inhabitants of modern-day Indonesia and Malaysia (Minangs), Balinese, Bataks, Bugis, Manado, Minang, Moro, Pampangan, Tagalog and many others, pusaka specifically refers to family heirlooms inherited from ancestors, which must be treasured and protected.
 These pusaka may have individual names, honorific titles and may have supernatural attributes and qualities.
 The possessor of the pusaka may be positively or negatively affected by the pusaka, depending on the will or spirit of the item.

 The Javanese warrior-king Pangeran Sambernyawa's keris was a pusaka so powerful that merely pointing at the distant Chinese, Dutch or other enemies, it would snatch their souls and leave them dead on the battlefield.
 Allegedly, former Indonesian President Suharto held possession of this powerful pusaka and had Indonesia scoured for the many pusaka lost to time, including, according to rumours, the mask of Gadjah Mada, several tombak (pikes and lances) and many keris, to affirm his legitimacy as a modern pseudo-king.